 There are two main types of diabetes.
 Type 1 develops when the body’s immune system attacks and destroys the insulin-producing cells in the pancreas, the cause of this is unknown.
 Type 2 is the most common type of diabetes.
 This develops when the body doesn’t make enough insulin or the insulin the body does make is not being used properly.

-Type 2 diabetes can be hard to recognise in the early stages as the symptoms can be put down to late nights or other lifestyle factors.
-It is vital people get tested if they have any concerns.
+Type 2 diabetes can be hard to detect in the early stages as the symptoms can be put down to late nights or other lifestyle factors.
+It is vital people get tested if they have any concerns as it can be dangerous if left untreated.
 Some of the symptoms include

 - increased thirst

 - tingling or numbness in the hands and feet

 if left untreated, diabetes can result in serious medical problems such as heart attacks, heart failures, strokes, kidney failure and even cause comas.

 - possibility of a hypo

 - acting as if drunk

 - lack of sensation in feet while driving vehicles or machinery